Minnesota Senate

-The Minnesota Senate is the upper house of the Legislature of the U.S. state of Minnesota.
+The Minnesota Senate is the upper house of the legislature of the U.S. state of Minnesota.
 At 67 members, half as many as the Minnesota House of Representatives, it is the largest upper house of any U.S. state legislature.
 Floor sessions are held in the west wing of the State Capitol in Saint Paul.
 Committee hearings, as well as offices for senators and staff, are located north of the State Capitol in the Minnesota Senate Building.
-Each member of the Minnesota Senate represents approximately 80,000 constituents.
+Each member of the Minnesota Senate represents approximately 85,000 constituents.

 History

 The Minnesota Senate held its first regular session on December 2, 1857.

 Powers

 In addition to its legislative powers, certain appointments by the governor are subject to the Senate's advice and consent.
-As state law provides for hundreds of executive appointments, the vast majority of appointees serve without being confirmed by the Senate; only in rare instances are appointees rejected by the body.
-The Senate has rejected only nine executive appointments since 2000.
+As state law provides for hundreds of executive appointments, the vast majority of appointees serve without being confirmed by the Senate; only in rare instances does the Senate reject appointees.
+It has rejected only nine executive appointments since 2000.